 trailer and leave at 8:27AM.
 On the way there my GPS told me to connect to a crossing highway by "climbing a hillside".
 Somehow it thought there was an intersection there.
 When I missed

 that turn my GPS showed I was driving through grass for 5 minutes until it found a familar road.
 Fortunately this snafu only took me an extra 5 or 10 minutes to get back on track.
 I show up

 at the mobile home park and drive around in circles until I finally find the right trailer.
 I back up into the driveway and now the fun really begins.

-The picture below is of the seller.
-In the background is the small mobile home where the game had resided in his kitchen.
+In the picture below is the seller and the small mobile home where the game had resided in his kitchen.